-On How To Find Your Personal Style (Sometimes Every Season)
+Guys, Here’s How To Find Your Personal Style

-As not only a grown woman, but a grown woman who—ostensibly—writes about style for an honest to God living, you’d think I’d have honed my own fashion sense to an artful science by now.
+As a grown woman who writes about style for a living, you’d think I’d have honed my own fashion sense to an artful science by now.

 You would be wrong.